The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Preliminaries

-Theorem~\ref{thm main} and the following conjecture imply the existence of an algorithm that decides if a given visibly pushdown language is in $\ACO$. \begin{conjecture} Either all intermediate VPLs are in $\ACO$ or all are not. \end{conjecture}
+Theorem~\ref{thm main} and the following conjecture imply the existence of an algorithm that decides if a given visibly pushdown language is in $\ACO$. \begin{conj} Either all intermediate VPLs are in $\ACO$ or all are not. \end{conj}